Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Results

 However, we know that the prevalence of abusive text is generally lower than the presence of non-abusive text.
 Hence a more `realistic' scenario is that both training and test data are unbalanced (Figure \ref{fig:binary_abuse_method_comparison_lc}, Panel (b)).
-Here we can see that conventional machine learning performs much worse than its `cheaper' counterparts, with a Macro F1 score of less than 0.5 for all levels of the training budget investigated.
+Here we can see that conventional machine learning performs worse than its `cheaper' counterparts, with a Macro F1 score of less than 0.5 for all levels of the training budget investigated for the Na\"ive Bayes classifier, and with high standard deviation and a lower Macro F1 score than the rest for the case of the logistic regression.
 In the unbalanced case, where abuse is around 10\% of the total dataset, then even with a relatively large labelling budget only a small amount of cases from the positive class will be seen.
 The difference between the other techniques in particular is notable, with transfer learning able to achieve the highest overall performance (though the Macro F1 of 0.8 from GPT-4 is again notable, considering that no training data is required to achieve it).

 Of course, in the case of unbalanced data, one common workaround is to artificially balance the training dataset (though of course preserving the real underlying distributions of data in the test data).
 This can improve model performance on a limited training budget (though achieving training balanced data still requires a higher labelling effort, or trying to artificially inflate the likelihood of labelling positive data through the use of keywords).
 Results from this approach are presented in Figure \ref{fig:binary_abuse_method_comparison_lc}, Panel (c).
-We can see that model performance is improved in all cases, reaching the range of 0.7-0.8 after a few hundred examples (the zero-shot approaches all fall within this range as well).
+We can see that model performance is improved in all cases, reaching the range of 0.7-0.8 after a few hundred examples (the zero-shot approaches all fall within this range as well), except for the logistic regression results.
 Weak supervision is actually the best-performing technique in this scenario (as the test data is the same, the results for zero-shot prompt engineering are the same in Panels (b) and (c)).